slurmulon/bach/docs/syntax.md

 `Beats` represent an `Element` that will be played for a specific [duration](#durations).

-The duration that a `Beat` is played for is specified using the tuple symbol, `->`, on the left-hand side.
+The duration that a `Beat` is played for, in whole notes, is specified using the tuple symbol `->`.

+The duration is defined on the left-hand side while the associated `Element` is defined on the right-hand side.

 ### Syntax